choijake0207/forwards/README.md

 **How:**
 The how of this project can mostly be inferred through a quick skim of the code base and the tech stack.
 However, I'll note some things that I personally found very challenging.
 First, I struggled with how to best display habit check ins over a continuous time period.
 Rather than keeping track of time progression in the database, I decided to make a data processing layer in a centralized context file to append new day objects with boolean properties as time progressed.
 Second, there was a lot of optimistic rendering that had to be done with 3 major components requiring seamless UI updates (progress tracker, checklist, analytics graph).
 I traditionally would've opted for the "append response object to current state and rollback if error" method, however, with the data processing, this wouldn't have worked due to rerenders.
 As a result, I opted for a render persistent cache of optimistic objects with the useRef hook.
 Lastly, I have to say nothing was more frustrating than working with JS date objects and formatting them for calculations and UI.

+## Credits
+- The dashboard UI was inspired by Danny Sapio's https://tryconfetti.io/
+- SVG credits go to Freepik at https://www.flaticon.com/free-icons/user